da-roth/DiPy/README.md

 ## Example

-Refactoring your existing numpy code to use DiPy is straightforward.
+Refactoring your existing numpy code to use Diffipy is straightforward.
 Here are two simple options to demonstrate this:

 # Original Code Using numpy
 ```python